johannesnicolaus/ASURAT_readme/README.md

 ## Quick start inputting a Seurat object
 Although the above [URL](https://keita-iida.github.io/ASURAT/) does not assume Seurat-based analyses, it is beneficial to begin with a Seurat object `obj` including `obj@assays[["RNA"]]@counts` data.

-Load a Seurat object (below is an example).
+Load a Seurat object for human scRNA-seq data (below is an example).
 ```{r, eval = FALSE}
 cerv_seurat <- readRDS(file = "backup/cerv_small_seurat.rds")  # Seurat object
 ```

 Below are stopgap installations.
 See [Chapter 1](https://keita-iida.github.io/ASURAT/) for all the requirements.
+Note that users need to replace `org.Hs.eg.db` with proper packages when analyzing other animal's scRNA-seq data.
 ```{r, eval = FALSE}
 library(tidyverse)                # For efficient handling of data.frame
 library(org.Hs.eg.db)             # For using human genome annotation package